natnaelmehari27/battleship/README.md

 5. Deploy the app through the Heroku interface.

 ##### Credits
-- Code Institute for providing the mock terminal and deployment tutorials.
+- Code Institute for the terminal template and deployment instructions.
-- Wikipedia for background information on Battleship gameplay.
+- Wikipedia for background on Battleships.
-- The project submission course videos for instructions and guidance.
+- Instructor and peer feedback from the review process.
+- Validator tools: PEP8 Online and flake8.